Ofcom

 How Bratby Law helps

-For our latest analysis on the incoming Ofcom Chair’s profile and what Sir Ian Cheshire’s appointment signals for operators, read our article on the Ofcom Chair 2026 appointment.
+Sir Ian Cheshire’s appointment as Ofcom Chair, and what it signals for operators, is covered in the article on the Ofcom Chair 2026 appointment.

 Frequently asked questions